sanctuary-systems-com/sanctuary-systems/content/collections/pages/guide.md

         content:
           -
             type: text
-            text: 'Other factors you might want to consider:'
+            text: 'Other features you might want to consider:'
       -
         type: bulletList
         content: